raganwald/javascript-allonge-six/manuscript/markdown/Functions/recipes/partial.md

 As noted above, our partial recipe allows us to create functions that are partial applications of functions that are context aware.
 We'd need a different recipe if we wish to create partial applications of object methods.

-### gathering and spreading

-We can use gathering and spreading to allow for partial application with more than one argument:
+We take it a step further, and can use gathering and spreading to allow for partial application with more than one argument:

     const callLeft = (fn, ...args) =>
         (...remainingArgs) =>